Lúcio Costa: Controversies

-During his long tenure as regional, later national chief of the National Institute of Historic and Artistic Heritage (Instituto do Patrimônio Histórico e Artístico Nacional – IPHAN), Costa pushed for systematic documentation of existing architectural and urbanistic heritage, but his critics allege that he let his personal preferences and political opinions interfere with the bases of his decisions.
+During his long tenure as regional, later national chief of the National Institute of Historic and Artistic Heritage (Instituto do Patrimônio Histórico e Artístico Nacional – IPHAN), Costa pushed for systematic documentation of existing architectural and urbanistic heritage, but his critics within traditional Brazilian academia thought that he let his personal preferences and political opinions interfere with the bases of his decisions.

-Costa preferred the Portuguese colonial architecture of Colonial Brazil over that of any other time or ethnic group (except for Brazilian Modernism).
-Because of that attitude, inculcated also on younger preservationists thanks to Costa's influence in the architecture schools, much of 19th- and early 20th-century architecture, including the architecture of German, Japanese and Italian immigrants, was lost to urban renewal in the 1960s and 1970s.
+Costa's studying of colonial architecture and cultural stylistic evolution led him to be a proponent of Modernism and its symbolism of honesty in construction techniques, and in the period it exists.
+Although he admired the monumental aspects of neo-classical architecture, he thought neo-classical architecture was over designed and antiquated.
+Critics thought his Modernist Brazilian style was too international and ignored the traditional and cultural aspects of Brazilian history, while Costa had the same issue with the neo-classical architecture that the critics were trying to protect.
+This argument of who was the cultural "sellout", created a fallout for Costa with other academics at the College of Fine Arts in Rio.

 In 1936, when the competition to design the new Ministry of Education and Health was held, the winner was an eclectic design by architect Arquimedes Memória.
 Costa used his political connections within the government to scrap the competition result and instead form a new design team headed by himself, the Roberto Brothers and a young architect who had been Costa's intern, Niemeyer.

 In 1975, he created a public controversy by refusing to sign the landmarking act of the Monroe Palace, the former seat of the Brazilian Congress and later of the Brazilian Senate, built in 1906.
 The building was slated for demolition due to the construction of the Rio de Janeiro Metro, but in the face of public and media outcry, the construction company shifted the metro line to preserve the building.
 This effort, however, was in vain, because on October 11, 1975, Brazilian president Ernesto Geisel authorized the building's demolition, and a developer razed the building in March 1976.
 The decision was contrary to the State of Rio de Janeiro's decision declaring the building an Official Landmark in 1974.
 In 1979, the Cinelândia Station was opened as one of the first five stations of the then-new metro network, on the site of the demolished palace.